top of page

 Today, Buff & Hensman homes are recognized as architectural landmarks, fetching premium prices in the real estate market and continuing to influence contemporary modernist architecture.

 Conrad Buff III was a visionary who helped define one of the most important movements in American residential design.
-His ability to balance structural clarity with warmth and functionality made his work stand out in a time when modernism was often seen as too cold or rigid.
+His ability to balance structural clarity with warmth and functionality made his work stand out in an era when modernism was often perceived as too cold or rigid.
+Through his enduring architectural legacy, Buff’s designs remain a benchmark of mid-century modernism, proving that great design is never solely about aesthetics, but creating spaces that enhance the way people live.